dgladkov/coc-pdf-importer/README.md

    `{ actors, items }`:
-   - the **actor parser** strips repeating page furniture, finds stat-block anchors (the `STR … CON` run), recovers each block's name/age/description (using font size to separate a heading from body prose), and parses the stats into `CocCharacter`s.
+   - the **actor parser** strips repeating page furniture, finds stat-block anchors (the `STR … CON` run), recovers each block's name/age/description (using font size and page boundaries to separate a heading from body prose), and parses the stats into `CocCharacter`s.
 Multi-column group tables expand to one character per column.
-   - the **item parsers** (`pulp.ts`, `appendix.ts`) read pulp talent/archetype
+   - the **item parsers** (`pulp.ts`, `appendix.ts`, `oldwest.ts`) read pulp
-     tables and Chaosium appendix Spells/Tomes/Artefacts into internal `PulpItem` structures.
-Source-faithful data stays unresolved (e.g. skill _names_, not CoCIDs); a document without those sections yields no items.
+     talent/archetype tables, Chaosium appendix Spells/Tomes/Artefacts, and the Down Darker Trails reference chapters into internal item structures.
+Each is guarded by its book's own section markers, so a document without those sections yields no items.
+Source-faithful data stays unresolved (e.g. skill _names_, not CoCIDs).
 2. **Import** — `importDocument()` (in `document.ts`) creates the world
    documents:
    - actors via `importCharacters()` (`importer.ts`), which maps each